awslabs/aws-encryption-sdk-specification/changes/2020-07-14_refactor-cmc-spec/change.md

-This change mandates that the local CMC evicts some TTL-expired entries on every Get Cache Entry and Put Cache Entry operation, and also that the it evicts any additional entries as necessary to not exceed the entry capacity on every Put Cache Entry operation.
+This change mandates that the local CMC evicts some TTL-expired entries on every Get Cache Entry and Put Cache Entry operation, and also that it evicts any additional entries as necessary to not exceed the entry capacity on every Put Cache Entry operation.
 This "lazy eviction" is sufficient to ensure that the local CMC